 The world's most powerful (and popular) hydraulic power swaging and reloading press, Corbin's Model CHP-1, has been again revised and improved, with even more reliable electronic position transducers, redesigned powder-coated steel cabinet with integral hydraulic tank and forced air cooling, and new features to interface with Corbin's automatic strip feeder/decoiler and other accessories.

-The CHP-1 has been produced for more than 20 years, starting with the original Mark I. The prior version, Mark IV, is used by nearly every custom bullet making firm in the world today, outselling every other type and brand of bullet making press for commercial custom bullet manufacturing, military prototype work, research and development labs and short run test production at defense industries.
-Today's Mark V retains all the reliability and features that have made Corbin's Hydro-Press the world's leading design, with even greater freedom from maintenance and more functionality, with a taller cabinet design.
+The CHP-1 has been produced for more than 40 years, starting with the original Mark I. The prior version, Mark V, is used by nearly every custom bullet making firm in the world today, outselling every other type and brand of bullet making press for commercial custom bullet manufacturing, military prototype work, research and development labs and short run test production at defense industries.
+Today's Mark VI retains all the reliability and features that have made Corbin's Hydro-Press the world's leading design, with even greater freedom from maintenance and more functionality, with a taller cabinet design.